search ]

 It is important to note that this is only a partial list, and it is recommended to use some external tool that provides extensive analysis and Off-Page SEO options.
 Here is a list of several popular tools for checking links:

-• Ahrefs – A tool primarily intended for professional SEO guys.
-The tool will go through all your links and provide you with a detailed report indicating which links you should keep and which links it is recommended to disavow.
+• Ahrefs – A tool primarily intended for professional SEO specialists.
+The tool will go through all your links and provide you with a detailed report indicating which links you should keep and which links you should disavow.

 • Majestic – Another excellent paid tool, although it is cheaper than Ahrefs.

-• SEMrush – One of the most recommended and popular tools in the SEO industry, especially among small website owners and beginner SEO guys.
+• Semrush – One of the most recommended and popular tools in the SEO industry, especially among small website owners and beginner SEO specialists.
 With this tool, you can perform a Backlink Audit and check inbound links pointing to your site partially through a free account and fully with a paid account.

 SEMrush - Bacllinks